pivotal/docs-tap/getting-started.md

 work with Tanzu Application Platform components.

-#### Supply Chains included in Beta 2
+#### Supply Chains included in Beta 3

 The Tanzu Application Platform installation steps cover installing the default supply chain, but others are available.
-If you follow the installation documentation, the **Source to URL** supply chain and all of its dependencies are installed on your cluster.
+If you follow the installation documentation, the **Out of the Box Basic** supply chain and all of its dependencies are installed on your cluster.
-The table and diagrams below describe the two supply chains included in Tanzu Application Platform Beta 2 as well as their dependencies.
+The table and diagrams below describe the two supply chains included in Tanzu Application Platform Beta 3 as well as their dependencies.

-The biggest difference between the two supply chains is that the second, **Source & Test to URL**, can run a Tekton pipeline within the supply chain.
+The second, **Out of the Box Test**, can run a Tekton pipeline within the supply chain.
 It therefore has a dependency on [Tekton](https://tekton.dev/), which has not yet been installed on your cluster.
+The third supply chain **Out of the Box Test and Scan** that is available with TAP includes integrations to the secure scanning tools.

-The next section is about installing Tekton and provides a sample Tekton pipeline that tests the sample application.
+The next section, which installs the second supply chain, is about installing Tekton and provides a sample Tekton pipeline that tests the sample application.
 The pipeline is, like the supply chain, completely configurable and therefore the steps within it can be customized to perform additional testing, or any other tasks that can be performed with a Tekton pipeline.

-A limitation of Tanzu Application Platform Beta 2 is that only one of the two supply chains can be installed at any given time.
-If you have already installed the default supply chain, **Source to URL**, you must uninstall it before installing **Source & Test to URL**.

 ![Diagram depicting the Source-to-URL chain: Watch Repo (Flux) to Build Image (TBS) to Apply Conventions to Deploy to Cluster (CNR).](images/source-to-url-chain.png)

-**Source to URL**
+**Out of the Box Basic - Default Supply Chain**

 <table>
   <tr>